-Increased or Improved Services for High Needs Students in the LCAP for the 2022-23 School Year
+Increased or Improved Services for High Needs Students in the LCAP for the 2023-24 School Year

-In 2022-23, Pioneer Union School District is projecting it will receive \$274,057 based on the enrollment of foster youth, English learner, and low-income students.
+In 2023-24, Pioneer Union School District is projecting it will receive \$289,874.00 based on the enrollment of foster youth, English learner, and low-income students.
 Pioneer Union School District must describe how it intends to increase or improve services for high needs students in the LCAP.
-Pioneer Union School District plans to spend \$154,977 towards meeting this requirement, as described in the LCAP.
+Pioneer Union School District plans to spend \$565,265.00 towards meeting this requirement, as described in the LCAP.

-Two and a half hours were added to the health attendance clerk position to focus time on connecting families to resources and reducing chronic absenteeism with our unduplicated students.
-The counselor is available to all students but the reason we increased our counselor time to five days per week is to support our high unduplicated population.
+PUSD will continue to use the Health Attendance Clerk position to connect families to resources and reducing chronic absenteeism with our unduplicated students.
+PUSD will continue to provide students with access to a counselor five days per week to support our high unduplicated student population.